DE-cr/BSBmonCR/README.md

-Enable UDP logging in BSB-LAN's configuration (URL command `/C`), with a log interval of ten seconds (recommended; other values up to about 55s should also work without without loss of functionality) and the log parameters used in BSBmonCR's `config.h` (c.f. [below](#client-bsbmoncr)).
+Enable UDP logging in BSB-LAN's configuration (URL command `/C`), with a log interval of ten seconds (recommended; other values up to about 55s should also work without loss of functionality) and the log parameters used in BSBmonCR's `config.h` (c.f. [below](#client-bsbmoncr)).

 #### Variant 2: With Custom Code